bburd/amp-wp-relay/README.md

-> ## ⚠️ **Disclaimer**
+## ⚠️ **Disclaimer**

->
-> I'm not a professional developer — and my commit history probably makes that pretty clear.
-> This project was built by ChatGPT to suit my own needs, and I’m sharing it in case it helps someone else.
+This project was built by ChatGPT to suit my own needs, and I’m sharing it in case it helps someone else.
-> Use it at your own risk — no guarantees, warranties, or promises of support are provided.
+Use it at your own risk — no guarantees, warranties, or promises of support are provided.

 # 🔍 What Is This Project?